 About the Process

 Ethics Support is a deliberative process.
 Before finalizing a response to an Ethics Support request, those responses are vetted by a System group.
 Please allow time for such consideration.

 Ethics Support is part of the Board’s continuing efforts to strengthen and support ethical, compliant, and risk-aware practices among UA System institutions.

 As with any such resource, there are limitations to Ethics Support:

 - Ethics Support does not constitute personal legal advice.

 - Ethics Support is not intended to supplant the Alabama Ethics Commission’s opinion process.
 If you wish to seek a specific opinion from the Commission, please visit the State of Alabama Ethics Commission Opens in a new window.

 - Ethics Support is limited by the information that the employee provides.
 No employee should use Ethics Support while withholding key pieces of information that may inform the advice.

 - Your supervisor may have departmental rules that are more strictly enforced than that of State Law or Board Policy.
 It is up to you to consult with your supervisor.

-- If you are not an employee of The University of Alabama System or its institutions or would like to anonymously seek guidance or report a violation, you can do so by calling The University of Alabama System Anonymous Reporting Hotline at 1-866-362-9476 or filing a report online here.
+- If you are not an employee of The University of Alabama System or its institutions or would like to anonymously seek guidance or report a violation, you can do so by calling The University of Alabama System Anonymous Reporting Hotline at (866) 362-9476 or filing a report online Opens in a new window.